pingcap/docs/dev/how-to/maintain/backup-and-restore/br.md

 When BR performs the restoration, BR performs the following tasks in order:

-1. It parses the backupMeta file in the backup directory, and then starts a TiDB instance internally to create the corresponding databases and tables based on the parsed information.
+1. It parses the backupMeta file in the backup path, and then starts a TiDB instance internally to create the corresponding databases and tables based on the parsed information.

 2. It aggregates the parsed SST file according to the tables and `GroupBy`.